jrichard5/WPF_ChapterNoteCard_INDEVELOPMENT/README.md

 # ChapterNoteCard

+### Everyone says use MVVM , so going to do that.

-## I really need to do the Migrate method in startup to setup database if it is not already there
+### I really need to do the Migrate method in startup to setup database if it is not already there
 This is using a database from my web scrapper app, but that doesn't have the migration either.

 First step - Get Navigation
-Everyone says use MVVM , so going to do that.

 ## Resources